 No matter when you post on Facebook, the truth is that an algorithm controls when your content gets seen.
 That doesn’t mean Facebook isn’t a worthwhile tool for your business, but you should look for ways to connect with your fans on other social media platforms, as well as through your email list.

-Email marketing allows you to reach your audience directly, in a place they visit every day: the inbox.
+Email marketing allows you to reach your audience directly, in a place they visit every day: their inbox.

 Start encouraging your Facebook fans to join your mailing list by sharing your latest email newsletter, along with a signup link.
-You can even add a Join My Mailing List Facebook App to your Facebook Page.
+You can also use Facebook and Instagram to build brand awareness – and your business – with social marketing.